 Hormonal imbalance is very common these days.
-Unfortunately, having hormonal imbalance causes many discomforts.
+Unfortunately, having a hormonal imbalance causes many discomforts.

-These include mood swings, retention, night sweats, weight gain, fatigue, and brain fog.
-And these are just a few of the many problems caused by hormonal imbalance.
+These include mood swings, fluid retention, night sweats, weight gain, fatigue, brain fog, and many more chronic health issues.

 The good news is that you can boost your hormonal balance with nutrition and lifestyle changes.
 This also includes supplements to bridge the gap in hormonal balance where nutritional shortfalls occur.

-Like anything else in the human body, when hormones get out of the sync, they have a dominal effect.
+Like anything else in the human body, when hormones get out of the sync, they have a domino effect.

 You see, usually, when one hormone gets out of balance it leads to other hormonal imbalances.